Pagla Kahin Ka: Reception

 The Indian Express wrote, "the film is as bad as one can expect any film with Shammi Kapoor and Asha Parekh to be".
-The film wasn't a box office hit.
+The film was not commercially successful.
 Leading lady Asha Parekh said audiences didn't want to see Shammi Kapoor play a madman.
 Nevertheless, the film remains one of her personal favorites, calling it a "beautiful film."
 In her 2017 memoir "The Hit Girl", she wrote that Shammi Kapoor loved the song "Tum Mujhe Yun Bhula Na Paaoge" so much that in his later years, he used it as a ringtone for his cellphone.
-It's also one of her personal favorite songs, and she said she felt privileged to have Lata Mangeshkar's version picturized on her.
+She also found it to be one of her favorite songs and said she felt privileged to have Lata Mangeshkar's version picturized on her.
 The song was played at Lata Mangeshkar's funeral in 2022.

-Director Shakti Samanta liked Parekh's performance so much that he cast her again in Kati Patang (1970), which became a hit, and which won her Filmfare Best Actress Award.
-Her co-star Helen also holds a special place in her heart for the film, since she called it a "very nice film."
-Actor Kamal Haasan wanted to star in the Tamil remake and asked Mani Ratnam to direct it, but Ratnam wasn't interested.
+Director Shakti Samanta, impressed by Parekh’s performance in this film, cast her again in Kati Patang (1970), which became commercially successful, and won her the Filmfare Best Actress Award.
+Her co-star Helen also called it a "very nice film."
+Actor Kamal Haasan wanted to star in the Tamil remake and asked Mani Ratnam to direct it, but Ratnam declined.